-The purpose of this article is to critically summarize health-related vision and commitments of these political parties in terms of principles of health system developments and will try to address way forward on some of the missing elements.
-I describe health systems as a “Tree Model” as depicted in picture, where strong roots are the six building blocks of health system (Governance & Leadership, Financing, Health Workforce, Health Services, Medical Products and Technologies and Information) where fruits of health system is improved responsiveness, efficiency and equity and financial protection.
-The growth of the ‘Tree’ depends on various external factors like research, quality, education, economy, access, collaboration and various principles and characteristics.
+The purpose of this article is to critically summarize health-related vision and commitments of these political parties regarding principles of health system developments, and how they will address the way forward on some of the missing elements.
+I describe health systems as a “Tree Model” as depicted in the picture, where strong roots are the six building blocks of the health system (Governance & Leadership, Financing, Health Workforce, Health Services, Medical Products, and Technologies and Information) where fruits of the health system are improved responsiveness, efficiency, and equity and financial protection.
+The ‘Tree’ growth depends on various external factors like research, quality, education, economy, access, collaboration, and different principles and characteristics.

-- Curative Care and disease control: All manifestos have ensured the provision of free health care services for serious non-communicable diseases like heart diseases, diabetes, kidney diseases, lung diseases, cancer from testing and treatment.
+- Curative Care and disease control: All manifestos have ensured free health care services for serious non-communicable diseases like heart diseases, diabetes, kidney diseases, lung diseases, cancer from testing and treatment.
 Some have included the provision of testing of cervical cancer at the local level.
 Implementation of health insurance can help in achieving these goals.
-Despite the heavy focus on curative care, some delineation has been made on effective disease control of infectious diseases, mental illnesses and non-communicable diseases by addressing control of risk factors and lifestyle modification.
+Despite the heavy focus on curative care, some delineation has been made on effective disease control of infectious diseases, mental illnesses and non-communicable diseases by addressing risk factors and lifestyle modification.

-Information: Information is a backbone of any systems and development.
+Information: Information is the backbone of any systems and development.
 Except for vital registration of children and free access to internet provision in health facilities nothing has been mentioned on information system development and utilization.
 This links with disease surveillance, monitoring, and evaluation of universal health coverage, health programs/interventions and health governance.
-This ensures credibility and accountability of the political parties or government and assists in informed decision making.
+This ensures the credibility and accountability of the political parties or government and assists in informed decision making.